-When you start an EC2 instance, you define an EBS volume size.
-However, you may need more disk space later for some reason.
-In this blog post, I will demonstrate an example on how you can increase the root volume size of an EC2 Linux instance.
+When you launch an Amazon EC2 instance, you define an Amazon EBS volume size.
+However, you may eventually need more disk space later for some reason.
+In this blog post, I will demonstrate an example of how you can increase the root volume size of an EC2 Linux instance.

 There are three components of this operation: